 When using landscape Screenshots, you showcase one main message in each frame since landscape assets take up the full width of your Product Page.
 With portrait Screenshots, you’re able to display multiple messages in each frame since more than one asset is visible.

 Based on our analyses, apps are more likely to showcase portrait Screenshots because a majority of apps don’t support horizontal use or functionality.
 Games, on the other hand, have a wider mix of Gallery orientations since there’s more variety in the way they’re played.
-For more information on how Gallery orientation impacts your iOS App Store Product Page, you can check out our detailed infographic.

 Is your Screenshot Gallery properly optimized to drive conversions?
 Get help designing a gallery on Google Play